Looking to have the ‘craic’ or learn a new language in 2019? A visit to the Wimbledon Irish centre could be right up your alley.

 KEEPING LANGUAGE ALIVE: Nóirín Ní Aodha from Conradh na Gaeilge

-On taking a walk around the room one of the most striking things to see was the huge range of ages and backgrounds of the people interested in learning the language or simply wanting to keep in touch with their Irish roots.
+The room was full of a huge range of ages and backgrounds of people interested in learning the language or simply wanting to keep in touch with their Irish roots.

 Sarah Killian, originally from Kilkenny, Ireland but now living in Brent said: “I’m a teacher and I live, work and trained here.